atg18/IML_FinalProject/README.md

 **ATTENDANCE TRACKING USING FACE RECOGNITION**

+**This system leverages advanced technologies in computer vision and machine learning to automate attendance tracking using facial recognition.
+By employing tools such as Flask, OpenCV, Dlib, and Haar Cascade Classifiers, the solution ensures efficient face detection, recognition, and logging.**

 **1. StoringFaceandName.py**
 Purpose: To capture face images of individual users and augment these images to creat a robust dataset for training the model.